- March 29, 2022

 In 2019, Savannah Preserve, LLC claimed a $42 million tax deduction as a result of the purported impacted of the conservation easement.
 In November 2021, the IRS issued a notice to Savannah Preserve that it is auditing the 2019 deduction.
 Although no final decision has been made by the IRS, the writing appears to be on the wall.
 The IRS will not accept artificially inflated deductions taken on properties that do not serve a valid conservation purpose.

-The Wolper Law Firm Represents Investors in FINRA Arbitration
+The Wolper Law Firm, P.A.
+Represents Investors in FINRA Arbitration

 Alternative Investments is a broad term that describes securities that are not offered for sale through a public exchange.
 These can include a wide variety of offerings, including Conservation Easements, Non-Traded REITs, Business Development Companies, Oil and Gas Limited Partnerships and private equity.
 Non-traded alternative investments are issued under Regulation D under the Securities Act of 1933.
 Regulation D provides exemptions from the more rigorous Securities and Exchange Commission (SEC) registration requirements and allows companies to offer and sell securities without extensive disclosures.
 The absence of standard disclosure requirements often creates conflicts of interest.